omeka/classic-enduser/docs/Content/Items.md

 Batch editing & deleting
 -------------------------------------------------------------------------------------------

--   Click the "Items" tab from the Dashboard or admin screen (`admin/items`).
--   Find items that you wish to edit or delete in a batch by browsing, sorting, or searching.
+Click the "Items" tab from the Dashboard or admin screen (`admin/items`).
+Find items that you wish to edit or delete in a batch by browsing, sorting, or searching.
+For example, you may wish to look at all items with an empty Title field, which you can narrow to with the "Search Items" button (select "Title" under "Field" and "is empty" under "Type").

--   Use the checkboxes to the left of the items' titles to select them for batch editing, or select the box at the top left of the table to select all items available on that page.
+Use the checkboxes to the left of the items' titles to select them for batch editing, or select the box at the top left of the table to select all items available on that page.
+You can also click the "Select all X results" button above the table to edit every item in the current results at once.

--   If you wish to batch-delete items, click the "Delete" button at the top right of the table.
+If you wish to batch-delete items, click the "Delete" button at the top right of the table.
 You will be taken to a confirmation screen that lists all the selected items by title, where you can un-select individual items if desired.

--   If you wish to batch-edit items, click the the "Edit" button at the top right of the table.
+If you wish to batch-edit items, click the the "Edit" button at the top right of the table.
 You will be taken to a batch-editing page where you may make changes.

 ![The Batch Edit window](../doc_files/BatchEdit.png "The Batch Edit window")

--   You may change the following fields for each batch of selected items:
+You may change the following fields for each batch of selected items:
 -   public or private,
 -   featured or not featured,
 -   Item Type,
 -   Collection,
 -   add Tags to all selected items (but not delete),
 -   delete items.
--   You can un-check the box to the left of each item if you marked one by mistake.
+You can un-check the box to the left of each item if you marked one by mistake.

--   Click "Save Changes" to edit all of the selected items.
+Click "Save Changes" to edit all of the selected items.